wmde/wikibase-release-pipeline/docs/topics/test-system.md

 ```

 TODO in order to keep the LocalSettings.php file between updates of the mediawiki container we want to copy it out, onto disk, and mount it in.
-However that is a little dificult right now due to https://phabricator.wikimedia.org/T298632
+However, that is a little difficult right now due to https://phabricator.wikimedia.org/T298632
 So Adam will write these docs once that task is merged and resolved.

 ## Updating